Download this executive summary (updated July 2023; 4 pages; pdf)

 - keeping our state parks healthy and sustainable.

 Our state budget is an opportunity to build a more equitable and prosperous society now and for future generations.
 While our spending decisions are important, so too are our decisions on how we raise revenue to support the programs and services that benefit us collectively.
-For more information on how the state raises revenue for the state budget, see A Guide to New Mexico’s Tax System.
+For more information on how the state raises revenue for the state budget, see the full Guide to New Mexico’s Tax System or the executive summary.